 Improving your site’s bounce rates will better guarantee more people stay on your site rather than going back to SERPs—a factor that can certainly affect SEO.

-What Can Cause High Bounce Rates?
+What Causes High Bounce Rates?

 Multiple factors can impact bounce rate, including: